matthew-brett/barts-setup/barts_setup.md

 * When clergy have gone out of shot, after a little while, turn on Thank You panel.
 * When organ voluntary has finished, switch to end video.
-Turn off USB sound.
+Go to the USB Audio Input panel and click Mute to turn off the ambient sound.
 * Turn off projector.
 * When end video done, turn off stream with red button to top left of Switcher Studio interface on IPAD.